WOMEN IN THE DARK

 She sees her artistic practice as a way to encourage critical dialogue within each specific work context.
 The voices of those affected, contribute to the perception and visibility of these experiences and also encourage others to stand up for their rights and demands.

-Since 2024, WOMEN IN THE DARK has been the focus of artistic research. „Combining art and science […] fulfills a long-standing goal […],“ says Dr. Müge Süer of the Halle Institute for Economic Research (IWH), Germany.
-Nicola Kiss: Art Historian & Research Associate, Halle, Germany.
+Since 2024, WOMEN IN THE DARK has also been the focus of artistic research. „Combining art and science […] fulfills a long-standing goal […],“ says Dr. Müge Süer of the Halle Institute for Economic Research (IWH).

 The art of giving voice – a conversation between Laura Santini and Franziska Greber examines epistemic oppression and situates it within a broader critical reflection on Greber’s artistic practice.
 The contribution traces the development of her key themes and methodological approaches and outlines the conceptual and theoretical frameworks that underpin her work.
 The artworks discussed in the conversation are accessible via integrated QR codes.